-Coverage for You and/or Your dependents will terminate on the earliest of the following dates, except that coverage may be continued in some instances as specified in Continuation of Coverage (see Section III, B,13).
+Coverage for You and/or Your dependents will terminate on the earliest of the following dates, except that coverage may be continued some instances as specified in Continuation of Coverage (see Section III, B.13).

-- a) For You and Your dependents, the date that either the Claims Administrator or Minnesota Management and Budget terminates the Plan. - b) For You and Your dependents, the last day of the month in which You retire, unless You and Your dependents elect to maintain coverage under this Plan or a separate Medicare contract. - c) For You and Your dependents, the last day of the month in which Your eligibility under this Plan ends. - d) For You and Your dependents, following the receipt of a written request, the coverage will end on the last day of the month in which a life event occurred.
+- a) For You and Your dependents, the date that either the Claims Administrator or Minnesota Management and Budget terminates the Plan. - b) For You and Your dependents, the last day of the month in which You retire, unless You and Your dependents elect to maintain coverage under the non-high deductible Advantage Plan or a separate Medicare contract. - c) For You and Your dependents, the last day of the month in which Your eligibility under this Plan ends. - d) For You and Your dependents, following the receipt of a written request, the coverage will end on the last day of the month in which a life event occurred.
 Approval to terminate coverage will only be granted if the request is consistent with a life event.
-Life events include, but are not limited to: - i) loss of dependent status of a sole dependent; - ii) death of a sole dependent; - iii) divorce;
+Life events include, but are not limited to: - i. loss of dependent status of a sole dependent; - ii. death of a sole dependent; - iii. divorce; - iv. change in employment condition of an employee or spouse; - v. a significant change of spouse insurance coverage (cost of coverage is not a significant change); and - vi.
+Open Enrollment. - e) Consistent with Your ability to choose a Claims Administrator on the basis of where You live or work.
+For an Enrollee, the date 30 days after notice by Claims Administrator that the Enrollee no longer resides within their service area.
+For the purposes of this section, a dependent's address is considered to be the same as Your address when attending an accredited school on a full-time basis, even though the student may be located outside of the Claims Administrator's service area. - f) For a child covered as a dependent, the last day of the month in which the child is no longer eligible as a dependent, unless otherwise specified by MMB. - g) For a dependent, the effective date of coverage, if the employee or their dependent knowingly makes fraudulent misstatements regarding the eligibility of the dependent for coverage. - h) For an enrollee who is directly billed by MMB, the last day of the month for which the last full premium was paid, when the enrollee fails to pay the premium within 30 days of the date the premium was billed or due, whichever is later. - i) For an enrollee who is directly billed by the Claims Administrator, the end of the month for which the last premium was paid, when the enrollee fails to pay the premium within 30 days of the date the premium is due.

-- iv) change in employment condition of an employee, spouse, or a dependent who is covered under another Employer's plan (date of life event is based on the date of change in employment status, not eligibility for insurance coverage); - v) a significant change of spouse's or a dependent's insurance cost or existing insurance coverage (for example, coverage decrease or addition of a benefit package; and - vi) Open Enrollment. - e) Consistent with Your ability to choose a Claims Administrator on the basis of where You live or work.
-For an Enrollee, the date 30 days after notice by Claims Administrator, when the Enrollee no longer resides within the service area.
-For the purposes of this section, a dependent's address is considered to be the same as Your address when attending an accredited school on a full-time basis, even though the student may be located outside of the service area. - f) For a child covered as a dependent, the last day of the month in which the child is no longer eligible as a dependent, unless otherwise specified by MMB. - g) For a dependent, the effective date of coverage, if the employee or their dependent knowingly makes fraudulent misstatements regarding the eligibility of the dependent for coverage. - h) For an enrollee who is directly billed by MMB, the last day of the month for which the last full premium was paid, when the enrollee fails to pay the premium within 30 days of the date the premium was billed or due, whichever is later. - i) For an enrollee who is directly billed by the Claims Administrator, the end of the month for which the last premium was paid, when the enrollee fails to pay the premium within 30 days of the date the premium is due. - j) An employee or dependent found to be ineligible will be dropped from coverage as of the date of ineligibility or, if the date of ineligibility has passed then, 30 days from the first of the next full month.
+An employee or dependent found to be ineligible will be dropped from coverage as of the date of ineligibility or, if the date of ineligibility has passed, then 30 days from the first of the next full month.
 If the employee or dependent was found eligible based on fraud or an intentional misrepresentation of a material fact, then the loss of coverage will be retroactive to the first day of ineligibility.
 If the Plan Sponsor erroneously enrolled an employee or a dependent, coverage may be terminated retroactively to the first day of ineligibility if the Plan Sponsor obtains the written consent from the employee or dependent authorizing the retroactive termination of coverage.